Washi1337/ctf-writeups/writeups/flare-on/2025/6/index.md

 ![](img/04.png)

-Two of these classes, `LCGOracle` and `TripleXOROracle` are extra interesting, because they seem to be deploying some hardcoded EVM bytecode onto a ethereum-based blockchain.
+Two of these classes, `LCGOracle` and `TripleXOROracle`, are extra interesting, because they seem to be deploying some hardcoded EVM bytecode onto a ethereum-based blockchain.

 ![](img/05.png)